UOsaka-Harada-Laboratory/rebel_tutorials/README.md

   docker compose up
   ```

-2. Run a demonstration in the local machine
-  - Execute something below

 ### Real robot

-1. Connect to the robot
+2. Connect to the robot
 ```bash
 xhost + && docker exec -it rebel_container bash -it -c "roslaunch rebel_tutorials rebel.launch"
 ```
-2. Execute a below command
+3. Run a command on the host machine
 - The Joint Velocity Controller commands a desired velocity to the joint.
   - ##### 0.2 [rad/s]
     ```bash